Barry Halper: Collection

 Halper's baseball memorabilia collection was thought of as the finest, being both extensive and unusual.
-Many items, such as the uncut strip of T-206 cards with a Honus Wagner, were one of a kind.
+Many items, such as the uncut strip of T206 cards with a Honus Wagner, were one of a kind.
 Halper's collection was housed in his basement, which had been outfitted like a small museum, including a hidden switch to a swing open panel, behind which were most of his game-worn jerseys of famous players.
 The collection of game used jerseys included the only known examples of such players as Pud Galvin, Christy Mathewson, Cap Anson, King Kelly, Dan Brouthers, and the famed trio of Tinker / Evers / Chance.
 The infamous Joe Jackson was represented with jerseys from his minor league team as well as his Cleveland Indians jersey.
 The collection of dead ball era player jerseys was unrivaled.

 Some of the notable items in Halper's collection included: